 OVERFITTING

-There are many key terms used in machine learning other than described above.
+Many key terms are used in machine learning other than those described above.
 Other key terms will be discussed later in the tutorial.

 Featured Article:- Best Products List